openwisp/openwisp-controller/README.rst

 Additional context that is passed to the default context of each device object.

 ``OPENWISP_CONTROLLER_CONTEXT`` can be used to define system-wide configuration variables.

+For more information regarding how to use configuration variables in OpenWISP, see `How to use configuration variables <#how-to-use-configuration-variables>`_.

 For technical information about how variables are handled in the lower levels of OpenWISP, see `netjsonconfig context: configuration variables